Luta Livre: History

-Luta Livre's founder is credited to be Euclydes "Tatu" Hatem, who was originally a catch wrestler.
+Luta Livre's founder is credited to Euclydes "Tatu" Hatem, who was originally a catch wrestler.
 Euclydes Hatem went by the name of Tatu.
-He began teaching catch wrestling techniques to others in Rio de Janeiro in 1927 while experimenting with some of his own innovative techniques.
-Tatu brought on many challenges with the Brazilian jiu-jitsu and culminated with his victory over George Gracie in the Catch rules fight.
+He began teaching catch wrestling techniques in Rio de Janeiro in 1927 while experimenting with his own innovative techniques.
+Tatu brought on many challenges with Brazilian jiu-jitsu, culminating in his victory over George Gracie in a Catch rules fight.
 The style emphasized fighting without a gi/uniform.
-He received popularity when he submitted George Gracie in 1942 and when one of his students, Euclides Pereira defeated Carlson Gracie in 1968.
+He received popularity when he submitted to George Gracie in 1942 and when one of his students, Euclides Pereira, defeated Carlson Gracie in 1968.
 The system focused on ground fighting and submissions due to their importance in Vale Tudo matches.
-The ground fighting included the use of leg locks, which at the time was ignored by Brazilian Jiu-Jitsu.
-Some of the famous fighters that came out of Luta Livre included William Porfirio.
-In the 1970s Luta Livre was strongly influenced by father and son duo Fausto and Carlos Brunocilla.
-The Brunocilla were Tatu's pupils and were in turn responsible for graduating many Luta Livre Masters.
-Also around the 1970s, the art of Luta Livre was influenced by Roberto Leitão, a practitioner of judo and wrestling.
+The ground fighting included the use of leg locks, which at the time were ignored by Brazilian Jiu-Jitsu.
+Some famous fighters who came out of Luta Livre included William Porfirio.
+In the 1970s, Luta Livre was strongly influenced by the father and son duo Fausto and Carlos Brunocilla.
+The Brunocilla were Tatu's pupils and, in turn, were responsible for graduating many Luta Livre Masters.
+Also, around the 1970s, the art of Luta Livre was influenced by Roberto Leitão, a practitioner of judo and wrestling.
 Leitão also articulated the "Theory of Grappling", sometimes referred to as "Theory of Luta Livre".
 Roberto Leitão was a university professor of Engineering who had devoted many years to Wrestling and Judo.